Equality and Comparison in Java: Pitfalls and Best Practices

 Floating-point data types aren’t exact

-Always remember that floating-point data types aren’t exact and harder to compare.
+Always remember that floating-point data types aren’t exact and are harder to compare.

 If we need to work with decimal values and need absolute precision, we should always use

 If we need a more relaxed comparison, we can use